Jaybeey1507/cartify-group3/README.md

 2. use any terminal to go to the project root e.g cd c:/pathway/cartify-group3

 then:
    cd core

 3. npm run dev

-if you did everything well, you will see connected to mongoDB a dn server running
+if you did everything well, you will see connected to mongoDB and server running

 Note: you cannot access the UI yet